mcore1976/ledbanner/README.md

 # ledbanner

-Simple ATTINY85 and 6 LED modules MAX7219 based LED banner with scroll The code supports up to 20 characters text length.
+Simple ATTINY85 and 6 LED modules MAX7219 based LED banner with scroll The code supports up to ~32 characters text length in ATTINY85 due to RAM size constraints.

-upload to ATTINY85 , connect all 6 MAX7219 modules in "daisy chain"
+upload to ATTINY85 , connect all  MAX7219 modules in "daisy chain" ( up to 16 supported )

 Connections to be made :